MedAI-Clemson/dicom-media-exporter/Readme.md

 # DICOM Media Exporter

-The DICOM Media Exporter (DME) tool extracts all image and video data from DICOM (.dcm) files and saves them to disc.
-The tool also exports all metadata contained in the dicom files in json format.
+When preparing medical imaging data for deep learning, researchers often need to extract all imagery from a large dataset of DICOM files.
+DICOM Media Exporter (DME) makes this quick and easy.
+DME extracts all image and video data from a collection of DICOM files and saves them to disc.
+The tool also exports all metadata contained in the DICOM files in json format.

 ## Quick start
-All of DME's settings are passed via a yaml configuration file (see `config.yml` section for details).
+All of DME's settings are passed via a yaml configuration file (see `config.yml` section 👇 for details).
 This config includes the location of your DICOM files, where you want to save the outputs, and details about the output format.
 Run DME using
 ```
 python3 dme.py config.yml
 ```